near/docs/docs/develop/contracts/sandbox.md

 cd nearcore
 ```

-Then let's build the sandbox binary, it takes several minutes depend on your CPU.
+2. Build the sandbox binary which will take several minutes depending on your CPU:

 ```bash
 make sandbox